 Activities: (a) I train my partners on Your company products to make them able to run Spanish-based presentations and demos to LATAM prospects and customers; (b) I make Spanish-written collateral sales materials about Your company products and distribute them among my local partners and previously qualified prospects.

-Milestones to be checked: (a) partners’ commercial training is completed within the next 4-6 weeks from Day One; (b) Spanish-based collateral sales materials are ready and delivered to partners within 4-6 weeks, measured from Day One.
+Milestones: (a) partners’ commercial training is completed within the next 4-6 weeks from Day One; (b) Spanish-based collateral sales materials are ready and delivered to partners within 4-6 weeks, measured from Day One.

 Stage 3 · Sales Pipeline Building

-Milestones to be checked: ~15 to 30 qualified prospects in the sales pipeline within the next 12 weeks, measured from Day One.
+Milestones: ~15 to 30 qualified prospects in the sales pipeline within the next 12 weeks, measured from Day One.

 Stage 4 · Selling to Qualified Prospects

-Activities: my partners and I perform sales presentations and demo sessions of YOUR COMPANY products to qualified prospects to move them to a PoC (proof of concept) of them or a similar step in the presales cycle conducting to final deal’s negotiation and closing stages; (b) I make customized technical and budgetary proposals of YOUR COMPANY products to end customers or partners while selling directly to end customers or through a local partner, respectively.
-Such proposals include everything a customer needs to decide to buy YOUR COMPANY products, rather than buying from a competitive alternative; (c) no PoC is performed without previously agreeing with the prospect on the product’s acceptance criteria (success points) to be achieved during the PoC.
-If such success points are met during the PoC, the customer will buy the corresponding YOUR COMPANY product; (d) aspects mentioned in (c) will be included in a written document (hereinafter referred to as «SOW», short for Statement Of Work) to be signed between the prospect and YOUR COMPANY and/or me and/or the local partner, and will serve as a prior commitment by the prospect to buy the YOUR COMPANY product(s) to be tested during the PoC.
+Activities: my partners and I perform sales presentations and demo sessions of your company products to qualified prospects to move them to a PoC (proof of concept) of them or a similar step in the presales cycle conducting to final deal’s negotiation and closing stages; (b) I make customized technical and budgetary proposals of your company products to end customers or partners while selling directly to end customers or through a local partner, respectively.
+Such proposals include everything a customer needs to decide to buy your company products, rather than buying from a competitive alternative; (c) no PoC is performed without previously agreeing with the prospect on the product’s acceptance criteria (success points) to be achieved during the PoC.
+If such success points are met during the PoC, the customer will buy the corresponding your company product; (d) aspects mentioned in (c) will be included in a written document (hereinafter referred to as «SOW», short for Statement Of Work) to be signed between the prospect and your company and/or me and/or the local partner, and will serve as a prior commitment by the prospect to buy the your company product(s) to be tested during the PoC.

-Milestones to be checked: ~5 to 10 qualified prospects ready to start the negotiations and closing stages within the next 20 weeks, measured from Day One.
+Milestones: ~5 to 10 qualified prospects ready to start the negotiations and closing stages within the next 20 weeks, measured from Day One.

 Stage 5 · Negotiation and Closing Steps